plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Plotting the density function

 The "d" commands (e.g. dgamma, dbeta, dexp, dnorm, dunif) can be used to compute the probability density function for a series of values.
 In this part of the tutorial, you will use the dgamma function to compute the Gamma density function for all 501 values in the series 0.0, 0.01, 0.02, ..., 5.0.

-First, generate the values in the series and store them in a variable named x:
+:large_blue_diamond: First, generate the values in the series and store them in a variable named x:

     > x <- seq(0.0, 5.0, 0.01)

 The `seq` function generates a series of values starting at the first supplied value (0.0 in this case), stopping at the second supplied value (5.0 in this case), with spacing between values in the sequence determined by the third supplied value (0.01 in this case).

-To see if 501 values were generated, type
+:large_blue_diamond: To see if 501 values were generated, type

     > length(x)

-You can list all the values in `x` by simply typing `x` at the console.
+:large_blue_diamond: You can list all the values in `x` by simply typing `x` at the console.

-R makes it easy to compute a quantity for every number in a list.
+:large_blue_diamond: R makes it easy to compute a quantity for every number in a list.
 Here is how to compute the Gamma density for each value stored in the variable `x`:

     > y <- dgamma(x, shape=10, scale=0.1)

-Before plotting the density function, you should convince yourself that R is computing the density correctly by calculating one value yourself by hand.
+:large_blue_diamond: Before plotting the density function, you should convince yourself that R is computing the density correctly by calculating one value yourself by hand.
 First print out the 100th `x` value as follows:

     > x[100]